 “VA Appeals Modernization gives veterans some important protections, including having one year to file an appeal, rather than just 60 days under the old system.
 Plus, there is more flexibility when it comes to identifying and submitting new evidence,” Buchanan said.

 For veterans now in the process of studying their appeals options, Buchanan said, Allsup experts work closely with them to evaluate whether they want to opt-in to the new AMA process.

 “If your appeals are a part of the legacy appeals process, the VA has made it possible at certain stages to move into the new appeals process, with the goal of speeding decisions for as many veterans as possible,” Buchanan said.

 Need help choosing your VA appeals path?
-Click here to be contacted by an Allsup specialist about your veterans disability appeal.
-Find more information about filing a VA disability appeal by visiting Veterans.TrueHelp.com.
+Click here to contact Allsup and speak with a specialist about your veterans disability appeal.
+Find more information about filing a VA disability appeal by visiting our applying for veterans disability page.

 Allsup and its subsidiaries provide nationwide Social Security disability, veterans disability appeal, return to work, exchange plan and Medicare services for individuals, their employers and insurance carriers.
 Allsup professionals deliver specialized services supporting people with disabilities and seniors so they may lead lives that are as financially secure and as healthy as possible.
 Founded in 1984, the company is based in Belleville, Illinois, near St. Louis.
 Learn more at TrueHelp.com and @Allsup or download a free PDF of Applying for Social Security Disability Insurance: Getting It Right The First Time.